 There are plenty of gardens to wander around.
 And best seen, I think, by exiting from the palace’s Sala Terrena, which is what a white Wedgwood plate would look like if it was a room.

 Step out onto the terrace for a view across to Slovakia.
-Curls of coloured stone weave their way through mini box hedges and plant beds; the mix of flowers manages the trick of seeming both a random mix and yet strictly organised.
-Whatever, the result is mightily impressive.
+Curls of coloured stone weave their way through mini box hedges and plant beds; the mix of flowers manages the trick of seeming both random and strictly organised.
+The result is mightily impressive.

-And then you walk on and discover that there’s more – more terraces, more flower beds, rows of regimented trees, and enough fountains to make a thousand wishes (or possibly just three or four).
+And then you walk on and discover the rest – more terraces, more flower beds, rows of regimented trees, and enough fountains to make a thousand wishes (or possibly just three or four).

 The estate and outbuildings

 Schloss Hof makes a lot of effort to keep the kids entertained, with interactive adventure trails, pony rides, and similar.
-This is made possible by the estate buildings and park, which have all sorts of nooks, crannies and surprises to explore.
+The estate buildings and park have all sorts of nooks, crannies and surprises to explore.